csmahi/customer-shopping-behavior-analysis/README.md

 Do subscribers behave differently from non-subscribers?
 How does purchase frequency relate to revenue?
 Which customer groups should marketing prioritize?
-How can the business improve customer retention and subscription adoption?
+How can customer retention and subscription adoption be improved?
 The goal is to move beyond reporting numbers and translate analytical findings into practical business actions.

 📌 Project Objectives